NUSCAS-Coders/eoy_transaction_recording/README.md

 1. There is a use case for a web app when my university's club sets out to booth at a Japanese Cultural event (EOY 2022), and there is a need to account for the transactions and dealings of merchandises by 28 artists, all of which may have very different discount models and pricing.
 1. This application seeks to reflect the information expressed in the google sheet to facilitate such transactions in an idiot proof manner.
 If not possible to do so for certain business constraints, the application will implement the constraint programmatically (although it is not my preferred way of doing so.)

+### Tech Stack
+- Python Flask
+- Static served HTML page
+- Formio, which is a library to serve forms via JSON specifications.

 ## Instructions
 1. Use Python 3.10
 1. Start a virtual environment